Key facts and figures

 It was a challenging time for Arriva – public sector cuts, the takeover by Deutsche Bahn, and the impact of increased unemployment and people having less disposable income on patronage.
 But there is also a huge opportunity – for a significant number of people, the bus is replacing the car for some if not all journeys – due to cost, convenience and environmental pressures.
 In addition, some competitors are struggling.
 To take maximum advantage of the potential, Arriva Bus needed all 19,000 employees to be truly committed.

 Arriva knew that enabling participation from every employee in defining what needed to change at a local level and understanding the role they each play would gain greater levels of loyalty and reduce resistance to new ways of working.
 With 19,000 people working in service of our common goal they knew that would have a far greater opportunity for success.
+By effectively communicating the business strategy they could enable employee ownership.

 Once the key strategic pillars were determined, the most appropriate communication and engagement tool was determined.
 Arriva chose to work with The Big Picture People to create a pictorial representation of the Why, the What and the How the strategy could come to life.
 This formed the heart of the Learning Map that was developed.